shedonnatnael-cb/docs-test/index.md

 With this Open Source Analytics Library, we want to provide all developers with the ability to move to an auto-instrumented event world where we can count on data being produced with standardized fields.

+For a deeper look into the Library, please visit our [documentation](./documentation.html).

 # Installation

 You can install the Open Analytics package using npm: